ANYbotics/elevation_mapping/README.md

 * **`min_update_rate`** (double, default: 2.0)

-    The mininum update rate (in Hz) at which the elevation map is updated either from new measurements or the robot pose estimates.
-If this rate is 0.0, the elevation map is only published with new measurements.
+    The mininum update rate (in Hz) at which the (raw and fused) elevation map is updated either from new measurements or the robot pose estimates.
+If this rate is 0.0, the (raw) elevation map is only published with new measurements and (fused) elevation map is only published at `fused_map_publishing_rate`.

 * **`fused_map_publishing_rate`** (double, default: 1.0)